supabase/supabase-flutter/README.md

 ## Authentication

 Using this package automatically persists the auth state on local storage.
-It also helps you handle authentication with deeplink from 3rd party service like Google, Github, Twitter...
+It also helps you handle authentication with deep link from 3rd party service like Google, Github, Twitter...

 ### Getting initial auth state